-- 3. Israelites preserve the Benjamite tribe by providing wives for the 600 living Benjamites by killing everyone in Jabesh Gilead except 400 virgins and stealing 200 virgins at a festival at Shiloh-both godless attempts to undo their wrong (21:1-24). - 4.
-The closing statement of relativism as the people's ethical standard reiterates the moral failure of the people to show the need for a righteous monarchy to replace the failed theocracy (21:25).
+- 3. Israelites preserve the Benjamite tribe by giving wives to the 600 living Benjamites by killing everyone in Jabesh Gilead except 400 virgins and stealing 200 virgins at the Shiloh festival as godless attempts to undo their wrong (21:1-24). - 4.
+The closing statement of relativism as the people's ethical standard reiterates the people's moral failure to show the need for a righteous monarchy to replace the failed theocracy (21:25).